 Reading about nature for relaxation

-These past few weeks have been busy here at the homestead.
+These past few weeks have been busy here at home.
 We have had a birthday, kids with colds and lots of housework to catch up on.
 I’ve been worn out at the end of each day and have discovered nature writing as a way to unwind.

 I used to swipe through Facebook updates to relax before I go to sleep, but have found social media more stimulating than relaxing.
 Lately I have taken a Facebook break and instead have been reading Kindle samples of classic nature literature.